RatherRude/Elite-Dangerous-AI-Integration/readme.md

 ![Function Calling](screen/function_calling.png?raw=true "Screen")

-## 7. Vision Capabilities
+## 9. Vision Capabilities

 The AI can take screenshots and analyze their content to provide visual confirmations and insights based on the commander's queries.

 ## Troubleshooting

 1. You can remove `config.json` to be prompted again for name, API key and openrouter usage
+2. You need to set certain key bindings so the AI is able to trigger the corresponding action.
+In case you forgot a key a log file will be created which tells you which keys are missing.
+(EDAI.log)
-2. **If you encounter any issues with dependencies** try to install them by hand
+3. **If you encounter any issues with dependencies** try to install them by hand
    ```sh
       > pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cpu OpenAI
     ```